pranjlikhanna/pranjlikhanna.github.io/README.txt

-Pranjli Khanna
+##Pranjli Khanna

-This is tehe code for my personal portfolio
+This is the code for my personal portfolio

 Some images are private while others are demo images* courtesy of Unsplash